 Discussion Board Examples

-The discussion board is a useful teaching tool and allows for student-to-student interaction.
-If you intend to grade discussion, provide students with guidelines.
+The discussion board is a useful teaching tool and allows for student-to-student and student-to-professor interaction.
+If you intend to grade discussion, provide students with guidelines, such as the following.
 All students will post a response to each of the discussion questions.
-In addition each student will respond to the comments left by at least one of the other students.
+In addition, each student will respond to the comments left by at least one of the other students.
 You may only respond once to any particular student and that student must respond to your comments.
 You may however respond to as many students as you like, and they may respond once to you.

 Student Engagement in MTSU Online Courses